 Lumkani will begin rolling out 2 000 units to communities in the City of Cape Town in October 2014.

 We have been fortunate to partner with the Community Organisation Resource Centre (CORC).
 They are the local branch of Shack-dwellers International (SDI), and an expert in social change practice.
 They have rich experience in effective engagement of marginalised communities and the informal settlement environment of South Africa.

 Trinity has provided Lumkani with hardware and software to prototype a smart city device.

 We are supported by the GSB Bertha Centre for Social Innovation & Entrepreneurship.

 We are proud finalists of the SeedStars business competition.

-Lumkani is a finalist in the Better Living Challenge 2014.
+Lumkani won the overall prize in the Comfortable Home category for Better Living Challenge 2014.